 Is Anything Closed in Winter?

 Very little.
-La Linea is a real city with real year-round population.
+La Linea is a real city with a year-round population of around 64,499 (January 2025 figure).
 Supermarkets, banks, restaurants, pharmacies and transport all operate normally.
-The beach bars (chiringuitos) on Playa de Poniente and La Atunara are usually closed or reduced hours from November to March, but the beach itself is walkable and pleasant on a calm winter day.
+The beach bars (chiringuitos) on Playa de Poniente and La Atunara are usually closed or running reduced hours from November to March, but the beach itself is walkable and pleasant on a calm winter day.

-Some of the smaller boutique hotels close for January for refurbishment.
-Always check in advance when booking for January specifically.
+Some smaller boutique hotels close through January for refurbishment.
+Always check availability when booking January specifically.

 Practical Tips for a Winter Stay

 - Book midweek for the lowest hotel rates.
-Weekend prices in La Linea rise slightly even in winter due to local and Spanish domestic travel.
+Weekend prices in La Linea rise slightly even in winter due to domestic Spanish travel.

 - Pack layers rather than a heavy coat.
 A waterproof jacket is more useful than a winter coat for this climate.

-- The bus connection from Algeciras and Malaga runs year-round with no reduced winter schedule.
+- Bus connections from Algeciras and Malaga run year-round with no reduced winter schedule.
+The Comes SA service covers the Tarifa route.

-- If you are driving from UK airports, Malaga is 2 hours away.
-Gibraltar Airport is 5 minutes.
-Both connect to La Linea easily.
+- If you are flying in, Malaga airport is around 2 hours away by road.
+Gibraltar Airport is effectively at the border and connects to La Linea in minutes.

 The Bottom Line

 Winter in La Linea is underrated.
-The weather is workable, the prices are significantly lower and the city has a more authentic, lived-in quality without the summer crowds.
+The weather is workable, prices are noticeably lower, and the city has a more authentic, lived-in quality without the summer crowds.
 For Gibraltar visitors especially, crossing in winter is a genuinely more relaxed experience.
 The off-season is not a compromise.
 It is often the better choice.

 Frequently Asked Questions